Collect Well 19: Why Understanding Art History Matters for Collectors and Artists

 For artists, art history provides both foundation and freedom.

-Knowing what has come before allows an artist to build upon it or deliberately break away from it.
+Knowing what has come before allows an artist to build upon it, respond to it, or deliberately break away from it.
 Many of the most innovative artists were deeply aware of art history and used that knowledge to push boundaries.

 Art grows through dialogue with the past.